 This course on the Books of Jeremiah and Lamentations will present an overview of themes that form a crucial foundation for understanding the New Covenant.
-The course will focus on the historical and cultural context of the prophet's life, ministry, and writings.
-This course will also seek to develop a greater appreciation for the message of Jeremiah as it applies to the life of the student.
+The course will focus on the historical, geographical, cultural and spiritual contexts of the prophet's life, ministry and writings.
+The student will be encouraged to apply the message of Jeremiah to his/her own current context.